 Brogan was watching the csatle from the treetop of a huge oak.
-His thougths still revolved around the words of the sheriff.
+His thoughts still revolved around the words of the sheriff.
 He could not find out who the victims would have been, against whom his talents would have been used, but the enemies of his enemy could be friends.
 He was making plans for new ambushes.
 A lot more determined than before...

-Brogan and his Gay Green Fellows
+Brogan and his Fun Ferngreen Fellows

-Brogan Twofingers (bandit)

-Skills: leader, hero, dodge, agile, weapon training:
+Brogan Twofingers (bandit) Initiative 4, Melee 4, Ranged 4 Skills: leader, hero, dodge, agile, weapon training: longbow, provoke Equipment: longbow, sword

-longbow, provoke

-Equipment: longbow, sword

-Brother Bertram (monk)

-Skills: hero, though

-Equipment: longbow, mace
+Brother Bertram (monk) Initiative 2, Melee 3, Ranged 2 Skills: hero, though Equipment: longbow, mace

-Algernon the Red (bandit)

-Initiative 2, Melee 3, Ranged 1 Skills: hero, though, thrust Equipment: light armour, axe poachers)
+Algernon the Red (bandit) Initiative 2, Melee 3, Ranged 1 Skills: hero, though, thrust Equipment: light armour, axe

-Maurice, Henri, Darcy, Fraser and Seymour (5
+Maurice, Henri, Darcy, Fraser and Seymour (5 poachers) Initiative 3, Melee 2, Ranged 3 Skills: quickshot Equipment: longbow, dagger

-Skills: quickshot

-Equipment: longbow, dagger